nadavhen/NadavFinalProject/documentation.md

 ## Overview
 This documentation covers the main components of a primer design application, including `PrimerDesigner.py`, `Main.py`, and `GUI.py`.
 The application provides a comprehensive solution for designing primers, integrating sequence input, parameter customization, and result presentation through a user-friendly graphical interface.

+The get a DNA sequnce and works in two modes:
+- Raw text: the user can enter a DNA sequence directly into the text box.
+- FASTA file: the user can upload a FASTA file containing a DNA sequence. further more the user can customize the primer design parameters such as:
+- Primer length
+- GC content
+- Melting temperature
+- Free energy

+The application then displays the results of the primer design, including the forward and reverse primers, their sequences, and the primer properties.
+The user can view the results and save them to a file for future reference. the primers are designed using a sliding window approach, which is then analyzed for the following parameters:
+- GC content
+- Melting temperature
+- Free energy
+- Secondary structure
+- Binding sites

+filters are then applied to the primers based on the parameters set by the user and the results are displayed in a table format. if no primers are found in the first run the application will try to find primers with a larger length and if no primers are found the application will alert the user that no primers were found.

 ## Main.py

 ### Overview